 Norton–Polk–Mathis House, San Antonio

-In 1971, the house was designated a Recorded Texas Historic Landmark and, as a contributing property to the King William Historic District, has been listed on the National Register of Historic Places.
-Upon Mathis's death in 2005, he willed the house to the National Trust for Historic Preservation which now operates it as a museum – open for tours on a limited basis.
+In 1971, the Norton–Polk–Mathis House was recognized as a Recorded Texas Historic Landmark and became a contributing property to the King William Historic District, which is listed on the National Register of Historic Places.
+Upon Mathis’s death in 2005, he bequeathed the home to the National Trust for Historic Preservation.
+Today, the house operates as a museum, offering visitors a glimpse into its layered history and the architectural heritage of Texas.
+Tours are available on a limited basis, preserving Mathis's legacy and the unique charm of Villa Finale.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in San Antonio.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.